 Machrie Moor Single Malt is a robust yet refined dram.
 Capturing the lore of the landscape, it displays all the characteristic fruit and freshness of the Arran style, yet with an added whiff of smoke and earthiness.

-Arran craft this unique whisky with a blend of Scottish-grown barley.
+This unique whisky is crafted at Arran’s Lochranza distillery with a blend of Scottish-grown barley.
 The malting process begins by blending them with fresh water from nearby Loch na Davie, reputedly the source of the purest water in Scotland.

 The damp barley malts are then dried over a peat-heated fire to give this whisky its distinctive smokiness.
 Once the malts have been fermented with yeast, the ‘wash’ is then double distilled in copper pot stills, before being laid down to mature in ex-Bourbon barrels.